 On December 13, 2019, the Company, through its wholly owned subsidiary, Security National Life Insurance Company ("Security National Life") completed a stock purchase transaction with Kilpatrick Life Insurance Company, a Louisiana domiciled life insurance company ("Kilpatrick Life") and its shareholders, which resulted in the purchase of all the outstanding shares of common stock of Kilpatrick Life.
 The closing of the transaction was subject to approval by the Louisiana Department of Insurance of the change of control of Kilpatrick Life, which was received on December 12, 2019.
-Under the terms of the transaction, the total Purchase Price that Security National Life paid for all the shares held by the Kilpatrick shareholders was \$23,779,940 subject to a \$1,400,000 holdback, as agreed with the shareholders.
+Under the terms of the transaction, the total Purchase Price that Security National Life paid for all the shares held by the Kilpatrick shareholders was \$23,779,940 subject to a \$1,400,000 holdback deposited into an interest bearing escrow account, as agreed with the shareholders.
+The current amount that is available to be disbursed to the prior owners is \$598,949.

 Kilpatrick Life has been in operation since 1932 and provides life insurance products and services through insurance plans such as permanent and term life insurance, asset protection plans, graded whole life insurance, and annuities.
 Additionally, it provides insurance services for emergencies and pre-arranged funeral services.
-Kilpatrick Life is based in Shreveport, Louisiana with additional offices in Jena, Alexandria, Minden, and Arcadia, Louisiana.
+Kilpatrick Life is based in Shreveport, Louisiana with additional offices in Jena, Alexandria, Minden, and Arcadia.
+Louisiana.